-- One great gorge The most jaw-dropping spot in eastern Utah is the Flaming Gorge National Recreation Area.
-The quite cold water under the gorge’s reddish, steep walls is a serene place to fish and boat, and the surrounding open space makes for good camping and hiking.
+- One great gorge The most jaw-dropping spot in northeastern Utah is the Flaming Gorge National Recreation Area.
+The deep-blue water under the gorge’s reddish, steep walls is a serene place for fishing and boating, and the surrounding open space makes for good camping and hiking.

-- Dino-mite Come to Dinosaur National Monument to see the famous dinosaur fossils or just to camp in some truly remote country.
-For the most exciting introduction to the monument, take a guided river rafting trip through it.
+- Dino-mite Come to Dinosaur National Monument to see the famous dinosaur fossils or just to explore some truly remote country.
+For the most exciting introduction to the monument, take a guided river-rafting trip through it.

-- Bike Vernal In the last few years almost 200 mi of former cow trails around Vernal have been converted for use by mountain bikes.
+- Bike Vernal In the last decade almost 200 miles of former cow trails around Vernal have been converted for use by mountain bikes.
 The sport is still getting a foothold in the area, so that means the paths are often blissfully empty—for now.

 - Alone in the swell The San Rafael Swell is one of the least crowded spots in a region that’s already known for its sparse population.
-If you’re looking to get away from everyone—all the while hiking, biking, and boating—these miles of domed rock might be exactly what you need.
+If you’re looking for solitude while hiking, biking, and boating, these miles of domed rock might be exactly what you need.

 80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More